![]() |

 The first week of September Mark and I packed the tent and drove north to get away from al the rain.
 We decided go to the Northern Cape.
 This semi-desert region of South Africa is very dry and arid, but most importantly, the rainy season is towards the end of December.
 In springtime you don't have the soaring temperatures of summer and hiking during the day is a pleasure.
 The landscape is rugged with deep gorges appearing unexpectedly.
 The life source is the Orange River.
 The river falls down a deep gorge forming the Augrabies waterfall.
 This name is derived from the Xan (bushman) meaning 'place of the big noise' or 'the place that roars' When the river is in flood the echo of the falling water can be heard from a couple of kilometres away.
 We camped and did some hiking in the National Park surrounding the waterfall for a couple of days.
 Departing from the Augrabies National Park we headed for a place called Riemvasmaak.
 The greater metropolis of Riemvasmaak is situated on a dry plain about 80 km from the nearest town.
 It is a collection of small brick houses and shacks.
 The attraction is when you go down into the gorges to where the warm bath is situated.
 To get there you have to drive down a steep gravel road and across two dry riverbeds.
 We were the only people on the camp site and the only ones to enjoy the warm baths.

-The day before we arrived, the BBC shot a documentary of the area.
 Heading back to the west coast we enter the area known as Namaqualand.
 In springtime this vast stretch of sunburnt and barren land is magically transformed into a carpet of flowers.
 Most of the flowers belong to the different species of daisies.
 At night the flower heads close, but during the day they open up and move with the sun much like sunflowers.
 The best flowers were seen in along the road to Springbok and in the Goegap Nature Reserve.
 As we travelled south the weather started deteriorating again.
 We visited the coastal town of Hondeklipbaai in search of more flowers.
 On the map it looked like a quick jaunt to the coast.
 We ran out of petrol about 5km from the nearest town.
 A friendly farmer gave us a lift to and from the petrol station.
 Grey skies and no flowers meant we had time to stop at a couple of the wine cellars of the Olifants River Valley. |

 Mary, Mary, quite contrary, |